Book of Emily

 Chapter 1 - A Baby is Made

-Doubt swept the joy away as a sadness swelled in her throat.
+As quick as it came, the joy was swept away by a swelling of sadness in her throat.
 Isn’t it always supposed to feel like this?!

 Emily smiled brightly.
 Zeke smiled back.
-The current returned and the world faded away once more as mother and son rocked together and mirrored each other’s silly faces.
+The current returned and the world faded away once again as they rocked together, exchanging silly faces.
 Each was fully sated on the other’s pleasure.

-Tears streamed down her cheeks she didn’t bother to wipe.
-Emily took strength from this subtle act of rebellion as her attention shifted to the emergence of a lovely flood of energy emanating outward from the base of her skull.
-Her body buzzed as it produced the most cleansing of tears.
+Emily let tears stream down her cheeks un-wiped.
+This subtle act of rebellion fueled her strength as she shifted her focus to the beautiful pulse of energy radiating from the base of her skull.
+Her body buzzed with the production of these cleansing tears.

-She watched in reverence as the fluid accumulated at the tip of her nose, readying itself for the inevitable descent.
-A smile formed across her face, prompting the first tear to drop.
-Just as it was about to saturate Zeke’s nose, Emily was ripped away from her son.
+In reverent silence, Emily observed a tear gather at the tip of her nose; poised for its inevitable descent.
+A smile adorned her face, coaxing the first tear to fall.
+Yet, before it could reach Zeke’s nose, Emily was abruptly torn away from her son.

-Her eyes adjusted to find her husband Walter sitting up against the headboard.
-She scooted up next to him and nuzzled her head into his massive chest.
-The feel of his firm embrace invited her to melt in his power.
+As her eyes adjusted, Emily spotted her husband, Walter, sitting up against the headboard.
+She scooted closer, nuzzling her head into his broad chest.
+The firm embrace invited her to surrender to his comforting strength.

 Walter repeated himself.
 “Seriously Em, is everything ok?”
-He waited for an answer that didn’t arrive before speaking again.
+He waited for an answer that didn’t arrive before he continued.
 “You were crying in your sleep.”

 “I’m quite alright Walter.”
-Emily replied with surprising assurance.
+Emily replied with unexpected assurance.

 “Are you sure darling?
 It seemed like you were having a bad dream.”

 Emily shook her head against his chest.
 “No, no. It was nothing like that.
-I know I must’ve been sleeping, but what I experienced felt just as real as right now.”
+I know I must’ve been dreaming, but what I experienced felt just as real as this moment.”

 “Hmmmm.”
-Walter paused for a moment before continuing.
+Walter paused briefly before asking.
 “Was it sad wherever you were?”

 “No. In fact, it was quite the opposite.
-I was happy in a way I didn’t know was possible.
-I don’t know how to describe it really, other than to say it felt like life was perfect exactly as it was.”
+I was happy in a way I never knew was possible.
+It’s hard to describe, but it like life was perfect exactly as it was.”

-“If it was so great, then why were you crying?”
+“If it was so great, why were you crying?”

 Emily smiled to herself.
 “You’re going to laugh.”

 “Good!
 You know how I love to laugh!”
-Walter cheerfully joked.
+Walter cheerfully exclaimed.

 “Ok, so I was rocking a baby to sleep.”

-Walter shuffled to the edge of the bed to turn on the nightstand lamp.
-He looked at her in cautious excitement.
-“Wait, Did I hear that right?
-Did you say you were rocking a baby?”
+Walter shifted to the edge of the bed to illuminate the room with the nightstand lamp.
+His gaze met hers in cautious excitement.
+“Hold on, Did I hear that right?
+Were you really rocking a baby?”

 Giddy with joy, Emily nodded.
 “I know, right!?
 It’s kind of hard to believe, isn’t it?”